jorgebucaran/cookbook.fish/README.md

 ### How do I synchronize two or more background tasks in fish?

-fish has no [`wait`](http://man7.org/linux/man-pages/man2/waitpid.2.html) command, but you can write your own.
+Since fish `3.0.0` there is a dedicated [`wait`](https://fishshell.com/docs/current/commands.html#wait), but you can write your own if you are using an older fish.

 First, to check if tasks are running in the background, parse the output from the [`jobs`](http://fishshell.com/docs/current/commands.html#jobs) builtin.